rustfoundation/safety-critical-rust-consortium/meetings/2025-05-15/agenda.md

 Lunch will be provided to the meeting room.

+If we have extra time, we will review open issues and pull requests to see if we can start closing any of those out.

 - **9 AM**: Welcome and Meeting Logistics (@JoelMarcey)
   - Welcome New Members
 - **9:15 AM**: Subsidizing costs of in-person meetings (@JoelMarcey)